jqiao6835/Qiaowo.github.io/index.md

 <h1 style="font-size:20px;"><p style="color:#4eb174;">💌How you can support Me!💌</p></h1>

-Just smile and be happy :3 you look amazing when you do and that makes Me happy.😊
+Just smile and be happy :3 you look amazing when you smile and that makes me happy.😊